Sunbird-Obsrv/Community/use/obsrv-deployment-using-helm.md

     helm upgrade --install --atomic monitoring monitoring/kube-prometheus-stack -n monitoring -f monitoring/values.yaml --create-namespace --debug
     ```

 5. **Kafka:** Kafka is a distributed event store and stream-processing platform.
+    - Variables to be passed before installing this chart:
+        - Topic configuration like topic name, replication factor, no. of partitions etc. For ex:
+        ```powershell
+        - name: "dev.ingest"
+          partitions: 1
+          replicationFactor: 1
+        ```
+    Here the topic name is `dev.ingest` with `1` `partition` and `1` `replication factor`.

     Use the following commands to deploy Kafka:
     - Install Command:

     ```powershell
     helm upgrade --install --atomic kafka kafka/kafka-helm-chart -n kafka --create-namespace --debug
     ```

 6. ****Druid:**** Druid is a high performance, real-time analytics database that delivers sub-second queries on streaming and batch data at scale and under load
-    - Checklist for deepstorage configuration.
-[Multiple  Deepstorage Configuration for Druid,Flink,Secor](obsrv-deployment-deepstorage-csp.md)
     1. **Druid Operator**
         - Install Command:

         ```powershell
         helm upgrade --install --atomic druid-operator druid_operator/druid-operator-helm-chart -n druid-raw --create-namespace --debug
         ```
+    - Variables to be passed before installing this chart:
+        - If you are using a service account then the below list of variables needs to be passed:
+            - s3 bucket name, service account role arn For ex: `s3_bucket: "druid-bucket"`, `eks.amazonaws.com/role-arn: "arn:aws:iam::012345678901:role/dev-obsrv-demo-druid-raw-sa-iam-role"`
+            - Deepstorage configuration (provided below is the checklist for different type to deepstorages).
+        - If you are not using a service account then the below list of variables needs to be passed:
+             - s3 bucket name(for ex: `druid-bucket`), s3 access key, s3 secret key.
+             - Deepstorage configuration (provided below is the checklist for different type to deepstorages).
+    - Checklist for deepstorage configuration.
+[Multiple  Deepstorage Configuration for Druid,Flink,Secor](obsrv-deployment-deepstorage-csp.md)

     2. **Druid Cluster**
         - Install Command: